 The most traditional and popular food for the festival is Zongzi, or simply zong, which is made specifically for the event.
 It is a traditional Chinese food, made of glutinous rice stuffed with different fillings and wrapped in bamboo, reed, or other large flat leaves.

 They are cooked by steaming or boiling.
 The rice dish includes a few different fillings, such as mung beans, red bean paste, Chinese BBQ pork, Chinese sausage, pork fat, mushrooms, peanuts, chicken.

 The Festivities of Dragon Boat

-Taipei hosted this large racing competitions at the Dazhi Riverside Park, for countries from all over Asia.
-More than 200 teams compete in the Taipei International Dragon Boat Championship, which has a prize of NT$1 million!
+Taipei hosted this large racing competition at the Dazhi Riverside Park, for countries from all over Asia.
+More than 200 teams compete in the Taipei International Dragon Boat Championship, which has a prize of $1 million!

 🗓️ Updated: June 2016 – Taipei.Expats